Acuant/AcuantAndroidMobileSDK/README.md

 ## Add AcuantAndroidMobileSDK SDK

-### Manual
-In order to add the framework to your project, uncompress the AcuantAndroidMobileSDK.aar file and move the .jar file into your project's libfolder and import the following libraries inside the uncompresed .aar

 ### Using Gradle
-In order to add the framework to your project, add the AcuantAndroidMobileSDK.aar dependecie
+In order to add the framework to your project, add the AcuantAndroidMobileSDK.aar dependencies

+#### Local file
+Add the following code in your build.gradle to avoid some file collision

+>dependencies {
 >configurations.create("default")
 >artifacts.add("default", file('acuantMobileSDK.aar'))

-Add the following code in your build.gradle to aviod some file collision
+>}
 >android{
 >    packagingOptions {
 >        exclude 'META-INF/NOTICE'